frictionlessdata/covid-tracker/index.md

 **Coronavirus disease 2019 (COVID-19)**, also known as [COVID](https://en.wikipedia.org/wiki/COVID-19) and the coronavirus, is a contagious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The data dashboard has been created by the Frictionless Data team and it's open for contributing for anyone who is interested.
 The main COVID-19 data resources we use for this project are [Our World in Data](https://ourworldindata.org/coronavirus) core data and [Excess Mortality](https://github.com/dkobak/excess-mortality) research.

-## How to use this site
-The purpose of this site is to display analyzed COVID-19 data in a helpful way.
-On the homepage, you can find summary data for total counts of death, case numbers, and vaccinations from around the world.
-There are also separate pages displaying similar data but for specific world [regions](/pages/regions.html) and [countries](/pages/countries.html), as well as displaying calculated data like [excess mortality](/pages/mortality.html) and [rolling immunity](/pages/immunity.html).
-This site is build on the open source Frictionless Livemark tool, and all data collection information is freely shared on the [data collection page](/pages/data.html).
-Additionally, all source code for the data visualisations can be found on the [GitHub repository](https://github.com/frictionlessdata/covid-tracker).
-Finally, this is a community project, and anyone is welcome to [contribute](/pages/contrib.html)!

 ## Status

 The main three core metrics we track: total deaths, total cases, and all the vaccination shots taken (worldwide):